 - We provide expert guidance to donors and advisors.
 We assist in navigating the landscape of causes and nonprofits on the island and arrive at the best ways to address charitable goals.

 - We help nonprofits improve capacity.
-Through capacity-building grants, training programs, and technical support, we help nonprofits be more successful in their operations, communications, fundraising, and volunteer management.
+Through capacity building grants, training programs, and technical support, we help nonprofits become more successful in their operations, communications, fundraising, and volunteer management.